Excel Fill Series and Pick From Custom List

 Right click on the cell below the hidden row to view and select from the pull down list:

 Use the Custom Fill Series to save time when creating your data sheets.
-Use the Excel Pick From List function to obtain consistent descriptions for fields that you want to total with Excels Pivot Table function and then create a Pareto or bar char.
+Use the Excel Pick From List function to obtain consistent descriptions for fields that you want to total with Excels Pivot Table function and then create a Pareto or bar chart.